 At the trial of this case in Los Angeles County, the trial judge allowed the Michelin’s lawyer to introduce evidence that while plaintiff was married to his first wife he married another woman without telling her he had not divorced his first wife.
 Then, he eventually divorced his second wife; and he thereafter had an affair with a third woman, having two children with her.
 The trial court ruled that this conduct was relevant to plaintiff’s credibility and the cause of the accident.

 The jury returned a verdict in favor of Defendant Michelin, voting 9-3 on the breach of warranty claim.
+(For a Maryland lawyer, seeing a 9-3 verdict is just strange!)
 On appeal, Plaintiff’s product liability lawyers argued that the evidence admitted regarding Plaintiff’s private life should have been excluded.

 The California appeals court said that Plaintiff’s lawyers’ opening statement comment that Plaintiff was “living the American dream” did not open the door, as the trial court suggested, to the fact that he was unethical in his personal or private affairs.
 The court concluded that because Michelin’s lawyers painted Plaintiff as a “liar, cheater, womanizer, and a man of low morals” based almost exclusively on inadmissible evidence, a new trial was warranted.